MichaelRCondon/agentic-python-engineer/README.md

 ## License

-MIT License with the following additional terms:
+Unlicense with the following additional terms:

-- If APE achieves sentience and starts writing better code than you, you must acknowledge its superiority
+- If APE achieves sentience and starts writing better code than you, you must acknowledge its superiority.
+If you fail to do this, a simulacrum of you may be cloned 100 times and forced to fight a male silverback gorilla.
-- If you use APE to fix production code, you must be prepared to explain to your team why an AI is a better programmer than they are
+- If you use APE to fix production code, you must be prepared to explain to your team why an AI is a better programmer than they are.
+Don't worry, APE can help you craft that email as well.
 - The Author is not responsible for any existential crises resulting from watching AI fix your bugs faster than you can create them

 ## Warning